• Skip to primary navigation

 Why visit the beach?

-The long beach gives you an idea of the scale of the British landing effort in the Gold Beach area.
+The long beach will give you an idea of the scale of the British effort to land in the Gold Beach area.
 You have to be able to visualize the boats loaded with young fighters arriving in the distance, in the fog of dawn.
 Then position yourself with your back to the sea to observe the German defense points, a good way to imagine how the Allied soldiers must have felt.
 Take time to stroll along the beach from Ver-sur-Mer to Arromanches-les-Bains.
 It is in these two cities that the most remains are concentrated.
 Go at low tide to get a good look!

 What you will see